 Cuterebra or wolf parasite in cats

 Female botflies lay eggs near nests of the principal hosts, generally rabbits or rodents.
 Felines aren't primary hosts for the cuterebra, but outdoor cats can pick up the parasite while checking out the living spaces of wild creatures.
 The larvae enter the cat's body through orifices or wounds, not via skin penetration.
 The best way to prevent cuterebra transmission to cats is by keeping them indoors.

 If your cat develops a large, cyst-like lump on his head or neck, seek veterinary care.
 Although the lump can appear in other areas, it's uncommon.
-You'll see a small hole in the lump -- that's how the larva get air.
+You'll see a small hole in the lump — that's how the larva get air.
 You might spot movement within the lump.
 If your cat can reach the growth, you'll notice him constantly grooming the area.
 Pus might come out of the hole, the result of a secondary infection.
 If untreated, the larva comes out of the hole approximately 30 days after infesting the cat.

 After identifying the lump as cuterebra, your vet will remove the larva using forceps.
-The larva isn't necessarily easy to remove -- it retreats from the forceps and must be fished out.
-It's important to seek professional help to remove the larva rather than doing it yourself because any part of the larva left behind can result in a severe bodily reaction in the cat.
+The larva isn't necessarily easy to remove — it retreats from the forceps and must be fished out.
+It's extremely important to seek professional help to remove the larva rather than doing it yourself because any part of the larva left behind can result in a severe bodily reaction in the cat.
 The larva must be removed whole.

 While most cats recover promptly from a cuterebra infestation, it can prove fatal if the larva migrates to the brain.
-Cats with larva in the brain develop neurological problems, including vision loss, circling, head tilt, behavioral changes and seizures.
+Cats with larva in the brain develop neurological problems, including vision loss, circling, head tilt, behavioral changes, and seizures.
 The larva might attempt to exit through the nose, resulting in breathing issues.